antonkristiono/antonkristiono/README.md

 - 👋 Hi, I’m @antonkristiono
 - 👀 I’m interested in Software Development
-- 🌱 I’m currently learning Python, Javascript, and Rust
+- 🌱 I’m currently learning Python, Javascript, Go and Rust

 <!---
 antonkristiono/antonkristiono is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.